lucacicchese/DLA_LABS/LAB03/README.md

 To be able to run this fine-tuning a lot of custom solutions proved necessary.

-To fine-tune the model in a parameter efficent way, I applied LoRA (Low-Rank Adaptation), which focuses on fine-tuning specific parts of the model (like the query and value projection layers) rather than training the entire model.
+To fine-tune the model in a parameter efficient way, I applied LoRA (Low-Rank Adaptation), which focuses on fine-tuning specific parts of the model (like the query and value projection layers) rather than training the entire model.
 This significantly reduces the number of parameters being updated and helps prevent memory exhaustion during training.
 The LoRA configuration specifies which parts of the model to fine-tune, in this case, the query projection (`q_proj`) and value projection (`v_proj`) layers.
 This was done using the LoRAConfig and `get_peft_model` function from the `peft` library.
 I chose these parts because in the original LoRA paper the authors established that injecting into the attention-related weight matrices is highly effective and it doesn't require too much compute power.

 I also had to use a custom collator and trainer.
 In the training process, the model expects a batch of data consisting of both images and their corresponding text inputs.
 I implemented a custom collator function `clip_collator` to ensure that the data is batched efficiently.

-I had to write a custom `CLIPTrainer` with a `compute_loss` function that calculates the contrastive loss by comparing the similarity between the image and text embeddings by taking the diagonal of the similarity matrix and useing it to compute a cross-entropy loss for image-text pairs.
+I had to write a custom `CLIPTrainer` with a `compute_loss` function that calculates the contrastive loss by comparing the similarity between the image and text embeddings by taking the diagonal of the similarity matrix and using it to compute a cross-entropy loss for image-text pairs.

-The training process was managed using Hugging Face’s Trainer API.
-The custom CLIPTrainer was created to accommodate the contrastive loss and other custom behavior, such as caching text features for each class.

-Once training was complete, I evaluated the model's performance using several metrics, including accuracy, precision, recall, and F1 score.
+Once training was complete, I evaluated the model's performance using several metrics: accuracy, precision, recall, and F1 score.

 For tracking the experiment, I used both WandB and TensorBoard to log metrics, training progress, and visualizations.